Nehakumarigupta/Asad-Enhancing-bone-fracture-classification-in-x-ray-using-deep-learning-models/README.md

 ## Overview

-Enhancing Bone Fracture Detection in X-ray Images Using Deep Learning Model is a web-based application developed using Flask.
-The system is designed to detect and classify different types of bone fractures from X-ray images using deep learning-based feature extraction and machine learning classification.
+**Enhancing Bone Fracture Detection in X-ray Images Using Deep Learning Model** is a web-based application developed using Python and Flask.
+The main objective of this project is to detect and classify different types of bone fractures from X-ray images using deep learning and machine learning techniques.

-The project uses the VGG19 deep learning model for extracting image features and a trained Random Forest classifier for predicting the fracture type.
-It also includes user authentication, MySQL database integration, and an AI chatbot powered by Google Gemini API.
+The system uses the **VGG19 deep learning model** for feature extraction and a trained **Random Forest classifier** for fracture type prediction.
+In addition to fracture detection, the application also includes user registration, login authentication, MySQL database connectivity, image upload functionality, and an AI chatbot powered by Google Gemini API.

+This project demonstrates how artificial intelligence can be applied in the healthcare domain, especially for medical image analysis and computer-aided fracture detection.

 ## Key Features

-- Secure user registration and login system
+- User registration and login system
+- MySQL database connectivity
 - X-ray image upload functionality
-- Bone fracture type prediction
+- Image preprocessing before prediction
-- VGG19-based deep feature extraction
+- Deep feature extraction using VGG19
-- Random Forest-based classification
+- Fracture classification using Random Forest
-- MySQL database integration
-- AI chatbot support using Google Gemini API
+- AI chatbot integration using Google Gemini API
-- Web-based interface built with Flask
 - Session-based user management
+- Web-based user interface using Flask
+- Educational and research-oriented medical image analysis system

 ## Technologies Used